 An industrial revolution

-the Factory of the Future deploys technologies that were undreamed of only a generation ago.
-The Factory of the Future fosters the convergence of a multitude of solutions engendered by the digital revolution: connected machines and objects (Internet of Things), data continuity for production and operations, real-time processing of huge masses of data, robotics, cobotics and human-machine interfaces, 3D printing (additive manufacturing), artificial intelligence and much more.
-These technologies impact every facet of conventional production systems, from manufacturing per se all the way to testing and logistics, not to mention R&D and even staff training.
-The upshot of the digital transformation is a factory that has been redesigned around people, providing an optimized working environment that lets employees focus on higher value-added tasks.
-It’s also a plant that meets new business requirements, through shorter development cycles, much faster responsiveness, higher productivity and better quality control.
+The Factory of the Future applies technologies that were still considered unimaginable a generation ago.
+The Factory of the Future groups together a wide range of solutions arising from the digital revolution: the connectivity of machines and things, data modelling production and operation, real-time processing of new bulk information, robotics and man/machine interfaces, 3D printing, artificial intelligence… These technologies have an impact on all aspects of the traditional industrial system – from actual production to control and logistics, and include development and even team training.
+The result of this transformation is a plant redesigned for and around the human being in an optimized working environment in which the operators focus on tasks with high added-value.
+It is also a plant that meets new business requirements, with shortened development cycles, increased reactivity, productivity gains and improved quality control.

 In 2019 Safran devoted €950 million to industrial investment to boost this transformation.
 In addition to its own transformation, Safran is ensuring that the entire industrial eco-system is also boosted, via the strategic partnerships throughout the supply chain.